userfront/guide/all/tutorials/react-authentication.md

 :::::row
 ::::left

-You will probably want to retrieve user-specific information from your backend.
-In order to protect these API endpoints, your server should check that incoming JWTs are valid.
+We saw above that the frontend has an access token available as `Userfront.tokens.accessToken` when the user is logged in.
+This is a JWT access token that you can also use on your backend to protect your API endpoints.

-There are many libraries to read and verify JWTs across various languages; here are a few popular libraries for handling JWTs:
+There are many libraries to read and verify JWTs across various languages.
+The list to the right contains some popular libraries for handling JWTs.

 ::::
 ::::right